9qW/Tritan-Bot-Discord/ReadMe.md

 <h2> Credits </h2>

-- Tritan Bot is currently being maintained by [Team Tritan](https://gitlab.com/team-tritan) and their team of developers.
+- Tritan Bot is currently being maintained by [Team Tritan](https://gitlab.com/team-tritan) and their team of contributing developers.
 - Created by Dylan James.
 - Contributed to by Windows, Crafterzman, Nirlep, and MaximKing.